ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Self-Guard against Exploitation

-We note deduplication poses no threat to our defense as we do not rely on repeated patterns.
-More advanced filtering methods—such as embedding- or classifier-based methods—operate at the sentence or document level.
-As a result, our fine-grained token-level perturbations essentially increase the chance of filtering out entire pieces of protected content, further enhancing data protection.
+Our defense is robust against other normal pre-processing by its design.
+For example, we avoid repeated patterns, so deduplication~\cite{broder1997resemblance} poses no threat.
+And quality filtering~\cite{brown2020language} may trigger removal on the whole sentence, which enhances protection by preventing training entirely.

-\textbf{Complexity of Active Bypass.} Adversarial $\mathcal{T}$ may actively bypass \ours by stripping self-guard perfectly while preserving original content.
-Generally, the time complexity is $O(T)$ where the total length of tokenized sequence $T$ can be hundreds of billions~\cite{brown2020language}, assuming a constant-time $O(1)$ verification per token.
-Specifically, stripping invisible style has larger constant coefficient, as it allows inserting any random tokens from a large vocabulary space and thus requires extra operations to recover the tokenization boundary.
-While removing pure invisible characters (e.g., zero-width spaces) may reduce verification overhead, it does not lower overall complexity.
-More broadly, thorough character stripping complicates text watermarking~\cite{liu2024survey}, and aggressive filtering can harm model robustness~\cite{longpre2024pretrainer}.
+\textbf{Robustness of Active Bypass.} An adversarial $\mathcal{T}$ may attempt to bypass \ours by perfectly stripping self-guards while preserving original content.
+Assuming constant-time $O(1)$ verification per token, the time complexity is $O(T)$, and the tokenized sequence length $T$ of all concatenated text can reach hundreds of billions~\cite{brown2020language}.
+Stripping invisible styles incurs larger constant overhead as they permit arbitrary vocabulary insertions, requiring additional operations to recover tokenization boundaries.
+While removing invisible characters (e.g., zero-width spaces) has less verification overhead, it maintains $O(T)$ complexity.
+A thorough character stripping is possible but it may degrade model robustness~\cite{longpre2024pretrainer,anonymous2025do}.

-More advanced bypass involves detecting self-guarded text via embedding or perplexity distribution and then manually stripping the perturbation $\delta$.
-We demonstrate the robustness against such active detection in \Cref{sec:robust}.
+Advanced bypass strategies involve embedding or perplexity analyses before manual perturbation removal.
+We demonstrate robustness against such detection-based attacks in \Cref{sec:robust}.